Polish Haitians: History

-In 1802, Napoleon dispatched a Polish legion of around 5,200 men to join the French forces in Saint-Domingue to suppress the Haitian slave rebellion.
-The Poles may have been hoping to receive French support in restoring Poland's independence from its partitioners and oppressors – Prussia (later Germany), Russia, and Austria – who divided the country in the late 18th century.
+In May 1802, Napoleon dispatched the 3rd Polish Half-Brigade of around 5,200 men to join French forces in Saint-Domingue, who had recently retaken the colony from Toussaint Louverture.
+The Poles may have been hoping to receive French support in restoring Poland's independence from its occupiers—Prussia (later Germany), Russia, and Austria—which divided the country in the late 18th century.
 Some were told that there was a revolt of prisoners in Saint-Domingue.
-After they arrived and began to be thrown into battle, the Polish platoon learned that the French were trying to suppress an uprising by enslaved Africans fighting for their freedom from white masters.
+After the Poles arrived on 4 September, two days after their unit had been renamed the 113th Line Infantry Half-Brigade, they were quickly thrown into battle against Black rebels.

-Both French and Polish soldiers had high mortality, with more dying because of yellow fever than being killed in warfare.
-Surviving Polish soldiers admired their opponents, and eventually turned on the French army and joined the rebelling Haitians.
-Those of the Polish soldiers who remained alongside the French, intentionally did not follow the orders properly and refused to murder the captured prisoners.
-Władysław Franciszek Jabłonowski, who was half-black, was one of the Polish generals but died soon after reaching Saint-Domingue.
+Both French and Polish soldiers in the colony experienced high mortality rates, with more troops dying of yellow fever than from being killed in action.
+Approximately 4,000 of the 5,200 Polish soldiers sent to Saint-Domingue died.
+Surviving Polish soldiers admired their opponents, and some 500 or so of them would eventually turn on the French army and joined the rebels.
+Out of those Polish soldiers who remained alongside the French, some intentionally failed to properly follow orders and refused to murder captured prisoners.
+The Poles would find kinship with the Haitians and many would come to believe that the former slaves were fighting for the same ideals of freedom and independence to which they, the Poles, aspired.

+In return, the Poles would find support from the people of Haiti who sympathized with their shared mistreatment at the hands of the French.
+One fervent supporter of the Poles was Boisrond-Tonnerre.
+He would come to believe that both the Poles and the Haitians shared a history of fighting against tyranny.
+The shared value of liberty would lead Boisrond-Tonnerre to refer to the Poles as "the white negroes of Europe".
+Władysław Franciszek Jabłonowski, who was half-black, was one of the Polish generals but died of yellow fever soon after reaching Saint-Domingue.
 Polish soldiers are credited with contributing to the establishment of the world's first free black republic and the first independent Caribbean state.